asteroid-lang/asteroid/Asteroid User Guide.md

 **NOTE**: At this point slicing is not supported on the left side of a `let` statement.

+### Tuples

+The `tuple` is another important data structure that can be found in Asteroid.

+`Tuples` as well as `lists` are considered objects with member functions, e.g. `[1,2,3] @ reverse()`.

+It is also important to note that `structures` can have member functions giving rise to object-oriented programming.

 ### Custom Data Structures using `structure`

 You can introduce custom data structures using the `structure` keyword.
 These custom data structures differ from lists in the sense that the name of the structure acts like a type tag.
 So, when you define a new structure you are introducing a new type into your program.
 We should mention that Asteroid creates